reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```
-Unlike most other functional interfaces, Consumer is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object)`.
+`Consumer` is a unique functional interface that stands out from the rest because it operates through side-effects. **It performs actions rather than returning a value.** The functional method of `Consumer` is `accept(Object)`, which allows it to accept an object and perform some operation on it.

 Consumers are particularly useful in functional programming and stream processing, where operations are often performed on elements of collections or streams in a concise and readable manner.
 They enable us to focus on the action to be performed rather than the iteration logic.